SaiShashankG/SaiShashankG/README.md

 - 🎓 Pursuing **B.Math (Honors)** at **Indian Statistical Institute, Bangalore**
 - 📊 Strong foundation in **Probability, Statistics, Linear Algebra & Real Analysis**
-- 🐍 Comfortable with **Python, MySQL, R** for data work and algorithmic problem-solving
+- 🐍 Comfortable with **Python, MySQL** for data work and algorithmic problem-solving
 - 🧠 Self-taught **Data Structures & Algorithms**, actively solving on competitive platforms
 - 🏭 Worked on a **real industry project** with **Teleflex** — improved forecast accuracy by **67%**
 - 🌐 Fluent in **English, Telugu, Hindi**